FelipeACXavier/PhD/content/Years/Year 1/ES Schema.md

 6. The reference architecture must enable the development of fault-tolerant systems.
 7. The reference architecture must enable the persistence of information regarding the completion of tasks assigned to the robot.
 8. The reference architecture must enable the evolution of the system through the incorporation of new functionalities.
-9. ==The reference architecture must enable the navigation of robots controlled by systems developed based on it.==
+9. The reference architecture must enable the navigation of robots controlled by systems developed based on it.
-10. ==The reference architecture must enable the localization of robots controlled by systems developed based on it.==
+10. The reference architecture must enable the localization of robots controlled by systems developed based on it.
-11. ==The reference architecture must enable the mapping of environments.==
+11. The reference architecture must enable the mapping of environments.

 > [!important]
 > How to generalize these requirements?
 Navigation, localization, and mapping are essentially the “task” of mobile robots; therefore, maybe redundant, these three could be encompassed as:The reference architecture must enable the completion of the tasks of robots controlled by systems developed based on it.